Lakshay-a/DSA-program-c-cpp/README.md

 # DSA-program-c-cpp
-I recently completed data structures and algorithm in C/C++ coursee and i coded all the basic data structure programs which could be helpful.
+I recently completed data structures and algorithms in C/C++ course and i coded all the basic data structure programs which could be helpful.